-Home Forward is undertaking a feasibility study for the development of affordable housing on approximately one acre of a three-acre site owned by PCC.
+Home Forward has selected a design team and construction contractor for the development of affordable housing on approximately one acre of a three-acre site owned by PCC.
 The college will be redeveloping an existing workforce training center and parking lot with the goal to include approximately 100 new apartment homes.
-A Memorandum of Understanding is under discussion and the feasibility study will be underway during 2020.